ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 ## What is FINOS CCC?

-As stated on the [official page](https://www.finos.org/common-cloud-controls-project) for the Common Cloud Control project on the FINOS website “FINOS Common Cloud Control (FINOS CCC) is the codename for an open standard project, originally proposed by Citi and now open source under Fintech Open Source Foundation (FINOS), to describe consistent controls for compliant public cloud deployments in the financial services sector”.
+As stated on the [official page](https://www.finos.org/common-cloud-controls-project) for the CCC project on the FINOS website, “FINOS Common Cloud Control (FINOS CCC) is the codename for an open standard project, originally proposed by Citi and now open source under Fintech Open Source Foundation (FINOS), to describe consistent controls for compliant public cloud deployments in the financial services sector”.

 This statement outlines several important aspects of the project.
 First and foremost, it is designed to cater specific needs of the **financial services sector**, which includes banking, insurance, investment and wealth management, mortgage lending, and more.
 An **open standard** refers to a set of guidelines or specifications developed collaboratively that can be used freely or with minimal restrictions. **Consistent controls** imply standardized security, compliance, and governance measures applied uniformly across the infrastructure, applications and processes.
 These controls ensure that policies related to data protection, access management, auditing, encryption, and monitoring are reliably implemented. **Compliance public cloud deployments** involve using public cloud services, such as AWS, Microsoft Azure, or Google Cloud, that meet the regulatory and legal standards required by regulating authorities.

 In summary, FINOS CCC project aims to establish a set of guidelines that enforce security, compliance, and governance for public cloud services used by financial institutions.

-# Why do we need consistent controls for public cloud?
+## Why do we need it?

 Financial service sector retains sensitive data about their customers.
 They store personal identification information of the customer such as full name, date of birth, social security numbers, national identification numbers, home address, email addresses, phone numbers, etc. They also sometimes store customer income and credit data such as employment status, employer details, salary information, other income sources, credit score, defaults and bankruptcies, etc. Not only that, but financial services also usually have records of customer in-store & online purchase history, withdrawals, deposits, investment activities and related transactional and behavioral patterns.
 In a nutshell, they hold a vast amount of sensitive customer information, which could cause severe reputation and financial damage in an unfortunate event of a data breach.